 1. Avoid statement or coupon billing methods whenever possible.Customers that pay by statement or coupon are 23% more likely to become delinquent than those who sign up for auto-pay.
 Enroll customers for bank draft or a credit card option.
 It’s a double win for you.
 Customers are more likely to pay on time and electronic payment options save you money.

-2. Acquire e-mail addresses for every customer.
-E-mail is one of the fastest ways to communicate with your customers.
+2. Acquire e-mail addresses for every customer.Email is one of the fastest ways to communicate with your customers.
 It has become an effective tool in delinquency management.
-Every e-mail we send provides a direct link to our customer only website where your members can make payments and update their billing information.
+When we send email reminders as part of our payment collections service, we provide a direct link to our customer-only website where your members can make payments and update their billing information.

 3. Provide a contract copy promptly when requested.Your agreement is legal proof of the customer’s obligation to pay.
 The quicker we receive the agreement, the better chance we have in recovering your funds.

 4. Select due dates early in the month.If a customer does miss a payment or has a declined or returned payment, Member Solutions has a better chance to recover your funds within the same billing cycle.
 We recommend setting the 1st or 5th of the month as the due date for all of your members.

 5. Know who’s delinquent.Our most successful clients know how and where to find this information online.
 Here are ways to stay informed:

 - Review the delinquency report at least twice per month.